Alabama Carries Out First US Execution Using Nitrogen Gas - UrduPoint

 Alabama Carries Out First US Execution Using Nitrogen Gas

-Washington, (APP - UrduPoint / Pakistan Point News - 26th Jan, 2024) The southern US state of Alabama on Thursday put to death a convicted murderer using nitrogen gas, the first time the controversial method decried by human rights advocates has been used in the country.
+Washington, (APP - UrduPoint / Pakistan Point News - 26th Jan, 2024) The southern US state of Alabama on Thursday put to death a convicted murderer using nitrogen gas, the first time the country has used a method that the UN rights chief said may amount to torture.

 Kenneth Eugene Smith was pronounced dead at 8:25 pm (0225 GMT Friday), according to the state attorney general.